Exploring principles for data stewardship

 These case studies are a step towards answering the questions of data stewardship.
 Our approach is inspired by Ostrom herself, who gathered thousands of examples of how shared resources are managed in the real world in order to develop her principles.

-We believe this set of case studies is a rich resource.
+We believe these case studies are a rich resource.
 Rather than leaving it to sit in our shared folders or in a report appendix, we share it openly so that other researchers, practitioners or anyone curious may analyse them, critically engage with our approach, draw their own conclusions, and ultimately use this resource to inform their own thinking.

 Related content